IVRPowers/blog/content/post/products/video-rtc-industries.md

 Patients and physicians can remotely connect in real time around the world thanks to RTC technology.
 Telemedicine can be **crucial to increase the number of patients** that can access to healthcare services.
 It also ensures that hospitals can reduce cost while preserving the quality of care.
 [Learn more....](http://blog.ivrpowers.com/post/industries/industries-healthcare/)

 ## Financial Services.
 Video online onboarding provides customers a convenient and simple way to connect with their financial services.
 Real-time communications technology **ensures secure and personalized interactions.** It also extends opportunities of financial businesses to a wider audience.
+[Learn more...](http://blog.ivrpowers.com/post/industries/industries-financial/)

 ## E-Commerce.
 RTC technology can remarkable transform e-commerce experiences.
 Engaging with your customers through live chat or video chat is a proven **way to increase sales.** These features help you to reinforce brand loyalty and boost efficiency.